Carla D. Morrow

-Carla D. Morrow enters her sixth season as an assistant women's basketball coach at Xavier University and her second under head coach Amy Waugh.
+Carla D. Morrow enters her seventh season as an assistant women's basketball coach at Xavier University and her second under head coach Amy Waugh.

 The 2010-11 campaign was one for the record books as the Musketeers posted their second consecutive undefeated Atlantic 10 Conference season with a 14-0 mark, becoming the first team to accomplish the feat in A-10 history.
 Morrow worked closely with post players, including 2011 WNBA draftees Amber Harris and Ta'Shia Phillips, who were chosen fourth and eighth respectively.

 Morrow came to Xavier after spending two years at the University of Colorado as the Lady Buffs' director of basketball operations.
 While at Colorado, Morrow was responsible for organizing the team travel and film exchange, coordinating Colorado's women's basketball summer camps and publicity events while also serving as the team's academic, equipment and compliance liaison.

 Prior to her time with the Buffaloes, Morrow served as the director of basketball operations at Missouri State University, formerly known as Southwest Missouri State.
 While with the Bears, Morrow's duties included film exchange and handling day-to-day operations within the program.
 During her time at SMS, the Bears won the 2005 WNIT and made an appearance in the 2004 NCAA Tournament.

 As a player, Morrow was a four-year standout guard at the University of Tulsa from 1998-2002.
 Morrow was the first player in Tulsa history with 1,000 points and 600 rebounds in a career.
 She finished her career ranking second in 3-point field goals (122), total field goals (427), rebounds (642), steals (201) and games played on the Golden Hurricane career charts and was third in scoring with 1,115 points.